Spiral Antidepressant Withdrawal Field Guide

 Weeks Between Steps

-Typical holding period at each dose
+Typical holding period per dose reduction

 56%

-Experience Withdrawal
+Many People Experience Withdrawal

-Percentage of patients who have some symptoms
+Percentage of individuals reporting some symptoms

 0-10

-Symptom Scale
+Symptom Severity Scale

-Rating system for tracking severity
+Rating system for tracking symptom intensity

 Monitor Before the Next Drop

-Stabilize Before Proceeding
+Stabilise Before Proceeding

 The Mountain Analogy